 One of the copies from that first print ended up in the hands of the Swedish historians, Archbishops and brothers Olaus and Johannes Magnus.
 Both brothers were very inspired by Gesta Danorum as they wrote their own books.
 Olaus Magnus is most famous for Historia de Gentibus Septentrionalibus and his brother for Historia de omnibus Gothorum Sueonumque regibus.

 The brothers Magni not only possessed a copy of Gesta Danorum to read, they did what was quite common among scholars of their time – they scribbled in it.
 They wrote in the margins of the book.
 They wrote in Latin – which is exciting for us Latinists.

-They did not always comment just on the text itself: One of the scribbles made by Olaus Magnus concerns the Stockholm bloodbath in November 1520.
-During this event the Danish king Christian II (the same one wanting to print Gesta Danorum) had a huge part of the Swedish aristocracy beheaded (we call him Christian the Tyrant in Sweden still).
+Olaus and Johannes Magnus did not always comment just on the text itself, but of things completely unrelated to the book: One of the scribbles made by Olaus Magnus concerns the Stockholm bloodbath in November 1520.
+During this event the Danish king Christian II (the same one wanting to print Gesta Danorum) had a huge part of the Swedish aristocracy, and their loyal servants, beheaded (we call him Christian the Tyrant in Sweden still).

 This scribble is one of the first accounts of the bloodbath as Olaus Magnus was in Stockholm at the time.
 Olaus Magnus later on described the bloodbath in his own work.

 Gesta Danorum Brought To Sweden